Creativity and Machine Learning: A Survey: Generative Models

 \subsubsection{Examples of Models}

-We have already introduced a fully RL-trained model in Subsection \ref{gan}: ORGAN \cite{guimaraes17}.
-Here, RL is also used to provide additional learning signals, i.e., additional rewards from specific-domain objectives.
-Also \cite{yi18} follows this path by using rewards like fluency, coherence, meaningfulness and overall quality to generate poems.
+A first example is Objective-Reinforced GAN (ORGAN) \cite{guimaraes17}.
+Here, RL is used not only to adapt GANs to sequential tasks but also to provide additional learning signals, such as rewards from specific-domain objectives (e.g., tonality and ratio of steps for music generation).
+Also \cite{yi18} follows this path by using rewards like fluency, coherence, meaningfulness, and overall quality to generate poems.
 Another possibility is to use the metrics used at test time (e.g., BLEU or ROUGE) \cite{bahdanau17,ranzato16}.
-Instead, RL-DUET \cite{jiang20} casts online music accompaniment generation as a RL problem with an ensemble of reward models, i.e., autoregressive models trained with or without the whole context, and with or without the human-produced counterpart.
-In this way, inter-coherence (between human and machines) and intra-coherence can be obtained.
-Finally, Intelli-Paint \cite{singh21} can paint in human style by using a sequential planner that learns a painting policy to predict vectorized brushstroke parameters from the current state.
+Instead, RL-DUET \cite{jiang20} casts online music accompaniment generation as an RL problem with an ensemble of reward models, i.e., autoregressive models trained with or without the whole context, and with or without the human-produced counterpart.
+In this way, inter-coherence (between humans and machines) and intra-coherence can be obtained.
+Finally, Intelli-Paint \cite{singh22} can paint in human style by using a sequential planner that learns a painting policy to predict vectorized brushstroke parameters from the current state.